SerenaTetart/Time_series_analysis/README.md

 ## Project 1 - Bitcoin forecasting with LSTM

-The dataset used is the market price everyday since 2014, here we will be using the closing price, I shared it in the repository.
+The dataset used is the market price everyday since 2014, we will be using the closing price, I shared it in the repository.

 A time serie is composed of 3 components:
 * (<b>y:</b> the baseline value for the series)